There’s much buzz surrounding yoga these days.

 Yoga asana refers to the practice of yoga, as well as the physical postures.

-Yoga is one of the only fitness routines with a specific focus on your mental health as well as your physical health.
+Yoga is one of the only fitness and wellness programs with a specific focus on your mental health as well as your physical health.

 People have been practicing yoga of various forms for thousands of years.